 The information regarding the student is needed in connection with an emergency to protect the health or safety of the student or other individual.

-Other circumstances that are determined by the Vice President for Student Affairs, or his or her designee, to be appropriate
+Other circumstances that are determined by the Vice President for Mission and Student Engagement, or his or her designee, to be appropriate

 Other Appropriate Actions: